Home

 Now I want you to pay close attention to what Jacob had told Esau: "My lord knows the children are tender and that I must care for the ewes and cows that are nursing their young.
 If they are driven hard just one day, all the animals will die.
 So let my lord go on ahead of his servant, while I move along slowly at the pace of the droves before me and that of the children, until I come to my lord in Seir." -- Genesis 33:13,14

-Of course this was a lie, but I state that with great understanding on why Jacob went about it this way.
-Please have patience, I'll explain this viewpoint soon, but let's go a little further.
+And of course, this was a lie?
+But I state that with great understanding, on why Jacob went about it this way?
+Please have patience, while I'll attempt to explain this viewpoint, in a little bit.
+But in the meantime, let's go a little further?
 After hearing what Jacob had to say, Esau responded by saying: "Then let me leave some of my men with you."
 But Jacob would insist: "But why do that?
 Just let me find favor in the eyes of my lord."

 Bible Study Online